joshua-hampton/exiftool-handler/README.md

   them needing to be provided by the second input argument.

-  The second input argument (*substitutions*) should be a python dictionary containing the names and values of susbtitution fields within the template.
+  The second input argument (*substitutions*) should be a python dictionary containing the names and values of substitution fields within the template.
 If only the first two input arguments are supplied, the method will highlight the locations of the substitution values.
 If the template does not contain any substitution fields, an empty dictionary, i.e. *{}*,